Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Jefferson's 95.3 receiving yards per game in his three career matchups against the Bears are 4.8 more than his over/under for Sunday's game.
+- Jefferson has averaged 95.3 receiving yards per game over his three career matchups against the Bears, 4.8 more than his over/under in Sunday's game.

-- Jefferson, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In three matchups, Jefferson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bears.

-- This week Jefferson will face the NFL's fourth-ranked pass defense (210.8 yards allowed per game).
+- The Bears are conceding 210.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

 Recent Performances

-- In last week's matchup with the Packers, Jefferson caught six passes for 58 yards while being targeted 11 times.
+- Jefferson put together a 58-yard performance against the Packers last week on six catches while being targeted 11 times.

-- Jefferson has added 18 receptions for 221 yards and one touchdown in his last three games.
-He's been targeted 33 times, producing 73.7 yards per game.
+- Jefferson's stat line over his last three games shows 18 grabs for 221 yards and one touchdown.
+He put up 73.7 receiving yards per game and was targeted 33 times.

 Jefferson's Minnesota Teammates